When the painkillers stop working, arthritic joint damage in the big toe can make even the weight of a bedsheet agonising.

 This 45-minute-long surgery was relayed live to doctors and surgeons attending the conference at Suzlon Energy One Earth in Pune.
 The conference also witnessed another rare ankle replacement surgery was relayed during this very conference.

-Osteoarthritis, a chronic, progressive musculoskeletal disorder is characterised by gradual loss of cartilage in joints which results in bones rubbing together and creating stiffness, pain, and impaired movement.
+Osteoarthritis, a chronic, progressive musculoskeletal disorder is characterized by gradual loss of cartilage in joints which results in bones rubbing together and creating stiffness, pain, and impaired movement.
+Over time the condition can become very painful and people use medicines like CBD oil to help treat it and provide some pain relief, although eventually, the cartilage will disappear, leaving bones to rub against one another and cause chronic, unmanageable pain.
 The disease most commonly affects the joints in the knees, hips, hands, feet, and spine.
 It is often associated with modifiable and non-modifiable risk factors such as obesity, lack of exercise, genetic predisposition, bone density, occupational injury, trauma, and gender.
 Arthritis of the big toe, or hallux rigidus, affects about one in 40 Indians over the age of 50.

 “We walk with a rocking motion, pushing off with the big toe with every step.
 Most people don’t realize how much you use your big toes and how difficult it is to do simple things, like walk, when you are in so much pain,” Dr Dumbre Patil said.

 “Over time, the cushioning cartilage that stops the ends of the bones rubbing together can wear away, and the joint becomes stiff and painful.
 Painkillers can help and so can steroid injections.
 But it can get progressively worse – if all else fails; we replace the joint, or fuse the end of the foot bone to the toe bone.
 This means it’s rigid, and can no longer move, so the toe is no longer painful, but also restricts mobility.”